tahrijouteyamer/meomatch/README.md

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements
-Thanks to [TheCatAPI](https://thecatapi.com/) for providing the images and gifs used in the game!
+Thanks to <a href="https://thecatapi.com/" target="_blank" rel="noopener noreferrer">TheCatAPI</a> for providing the images and gifs used in the game